hyc3z/FormulaOneLaptimes/README.md

 # F1_Analyz

+Wheel-to-wheel battles, pitstops, pushing the car to the limit every single milisecond.

-This project is made with the purpose of analyzing F1 laptimes, provide multiple ways of plotting and showing the laptime difference.
+This project is made with the purpose of analyzing F1 laptimes, provides multiple ways of plotting and showing the laptime difference.

 Data of the project is provided by [ Chris Newell](https://github.com/jcnewell)'s [ergast-f1-api](https://github.com/jcnewell/ergast-f1-api), the website is [	https://ergast.com](	https://ergast.com).
 A big thanks to Chris for the tremendous work, so that precious data of F1 can be utilized.